saeyslab/nichenetr/vignettes/seurat_wrapper.md

         cell population present in your expression data and determine which genes are expressed in both populations

--   1. Define a gene set of interest: these are the genes in the “receiver/target” cell population that are potentially affected by ligands expressed by interacting cells (e.g. genes differentially expressed upon cell-cell interaction)
+-   2. Define a gene set of interest: these are the genes in the “receiver/target” cell population that are potentially affected by ligands expressed by interacting cells (e.g. genes differentially expressed upon cell-cell interaction)

--   1. Define a set of potential ligands: these are ligands that are expressed by the “sender/niche” cell population and bind a (putative) receptor expressed by the “receiver/target” population
+-   3. Define a set of potential ligands: these are ligands that are expressed by the “sender/niche” cell population and bind a (putative) receptor expressed by the “receiver/target” population

--   1. Perform NicheNet ligand activity analysis: rank the potential ligands based on the presence of their target genes in the gene set of interest (compared to the background set of genes)
+-   4. Perform NicheNet ligand activity analysis: rank the potential ligands based on the presence of their target genes in the gene set of interest (compared to the background set of genes)

--   1. Infer receptors and top-predicted target genes of ligands that are top-ranked in the ligand activity analysis
+-   5. Infer receptors and top-predicted target genes of ligands that are top-ranked in the ligand activity analysis

 All these steps are contained in one of three following similar single
 functions: `nichenet_seuratobj_aggregate`,
 `nichenet_seuratobj_cluster_de` and
 `nichenet_seuratobj_aggregate_cluster_de`.

+In addition to these steps, the function `nichenet_seuratobj_aggregate` that is used for the analysis when having two conditions will also calculate differential expression of the ligands in the sender cell type.
+Note that this ligand differential expression is not used for prioritization and ranking of the ligands!

 ## NicheNet analysis on Seurat object: explain differential expression between two conditions